inveniosoftware/docs-invenio-rdm/docs/develop/architecture/infrastructure.md

 ## Web servers

 The load balancer proxies traffic to one of several web servers.
-The web server's primary job is to manage the connections into your application server.
+The web server's primary job is to manage the connections to your application server.
 A web server like Apache and Nginx is usually much better than an application server to manage connections.
 Also, you can use the web server to configure limits on specific parts of your application so that for instance you can